 Microscope examination of fibers, like the cotton fiber shown here imaged by SEM, cannot provide quantitative characteristics of fibers, but is non-destructive and can be used for a qualitative comparison.

-Soil and mud is collected from shoes and boots of the suspects and analyzed with the SEM.
+Soil and mud are collected from shoes and boots of the suspects and analyzed with the SEM.
 The structure and composition of the minerals, sand etc. found in these samples can shed light on whether the suspect has been near the crime scene recently.
 Shown here is a colorized SEM image of the copper-containing mineral chrysocolla.

 Paint chips or flakes found in crime scenes or accidents are frequently analyzed to determine the colors, makes and models of the vehicles involved.
-Cars are usually painted with four to five layers of primer, color and clear coats.
+Cars are usually painted with four to five layers of primer, color, and clear coats.
 The composition of these layers can be determined by EDS analysis in the Phenom SEM.
 Vehicle manufacturers use unique combinations of the paint layers for each model produced.
 An analyzed sample can be compared with a suspect vehicle or searched on a database of known layer compositions.

 Botany / Pollen

-Seeds, pollen and leaves found at crime scenes can lead detectives to locations where the crime could have occurred, or places where suspects and victims have been.
+Seeds, pollen, and leaves found at crime scenes can lead detectives to locations where the crime could have occurred, or places where suspects and victims have been.
 Because pollen and seeds are produced at specific times of the year, these pieces of evidence also reveal to investigators when the crime occurred.
 Diatoms found in water also pinpoint where crimes were committed.

 Insects found on or in bodies can help determine the time and cause of death.
 Each species of fly, beetle and other decomposing insects tend to lay their eggs at different times after death.
 By identifying the larvae in the body and considering environmental conditions, such as temperature and exposure, investigators can estimate how long a victim has been dead.
-The insects and larvae can also be analyzed to determine whether poison, drugs, or other toxins were involved in the case.
+The insects and larvae can also be analyzed to determine whether poison, drugs or other toxins were involved in the case.